-To start the process, first select an exam from the list by clicking the box to the left of the exam description.
+Select an exam from the list of your exams by clicking the box to the left of the exam description

-Then, click the Search RPID button.
-The Search RPID dialog box appears.
+Click the Search RPID button to open the Search RPID dialog box

-You can search for exams by various predicates and values.
-Select values from the drop-down lists, as needed, and then click the Search button.
-Review the list of RPIDs returned, select the most appropriate one, and then click Assign RPID.
+You can search for exams by various characteristics, e.g., Body Region, and associated values, e.g., Chest in the drop-down lists, as needed.
+Click the Search button to review the list of RPIDs returned, and select the most appropriate one

-The mapping is assigned to the exam and a confirmation message appears.
+The mapping is assigned to the study description and the status is updated to Tagging Completed.

-Because the status of the exam has changed, you can verify the exam description was assigned correctly by choosing Tagging Completed from the drop-down menu next to the Status button, and look for the exam in the list of Tagging Completed exams.
+Because the status of the exam name has changed, you can verify the description was assigned correctly by choosing Tagging Completed from the drop-down menu next to the Status button, and looking for the exam in the list of Tagging Completed exams.

 Exam Name Mapping Tool